JosephTLyons/Resume/README.md

 - Created open-source text editor plug-ins and other developer tools to automate development tasks
 - Co-authored a simulated operating system
-- Contributed to widely-known open-source projects, such as Rust-Lang and Atom (text editor)
+- Contributed to widely-known open-source projects, such as Rust-Lang, Atom, and Nushell

 ## Work Experience